percona/percona-server-mongodb-operator/source/openshift.rst

 Installing Percona Server for MongoDB on OpenShift includes two steps:

 * Installing the Percona Operator for Percona Server for MongoDB,
-* Using the Operator to make actual Percona Server for MongoDB installation.
+* Install Percona Server for MongoDB using the Operator.

 Install the Operator
 --------------------